Updated May 30, 2023

 #3 Close Advisor to President Abraham Lincoln

 Douglass was a close advisor to President Abraham Lincoln during the Civil War and was crucial in convincing Lincoln to issue the Emancipation Proclamation.
-After the war, Douglass continued to work for African American rights, serving as a delegate to the 1866 international Convention of Free Negroes in Paris.
+After the war, Douglass continued to work for African American rights, serving as a delegate to the 1866 International Convention of Free Negroes in Paris.

-#4 His real name
+#4 His Real Name

 Most people know Frederick Douglass simply as Frederick Douglass, but did you know that this was not his given name?
 Frederick Augustus Washington Bailey, born on the Eastern Shore of Maryland in February 1818, was born into slavery.
 He was named after his mother’s owner, Colonel Anthony.
-At the age of seven, he was taught how to read and write by the wife of one of his masters.
+At seven, he was taught how to read and write by the wife of one of his masters.
 However, once his master discovered he could read, he stopped it and forbade further instruction.
 Despite this roadblock, Douglass continued to teach himself how to read and write.
 In 1838, he escaped slavery by posing as a free sailor and sailed north to New York City.
 It was there that he changed his name to Frederick Douglass.

-#5 Slave education
+#5 Slave Education

 Despite the legal prohibition against slaveholders teaching enslaved people to read and write, Frederick Douglass was determined to get an education.
 He began secretly learning how to read and write with the help of some of the white children in his neighborhood.
 Once he learned how to read, he started borrowing books from a local free black man and reading as much as possible.

-#6 The North Star newspaper
+#6 The North Star Newspaper